-OSCE3 is a certification created by Offensive Security.
+OSCE3 is a certification created by OffSec.
 It is awarded to individuals who have gained the OSED, OSWE and OSEP certifications.
 This means that candidates have to prove they can build exploits from scratch, identify and exploit vulnerabilities in web apps, and conduct penetration testing against hardened systems, respectively.

-OSCE is a certification focused on advanced penetration testing skills, created by Offensive Security.
-In an intense 48-hour exam, the professionals prove they can develop exploits, execute attacks and obtain administrative access.
+OSCE is a retired certification focused on advanced penetration testing skills, created by OffSec.
+In an intense 48-hour exam, the professionals proved they can develop exploits, execute attacks and obtain administrative access.
 OSCEs can think outside the box and perform with persistence, even under pressure.

 OSWE is a certification designed to demonstrate the ability to exploit web apps, which is recommended to be obtained after OSCP.
 In a 48-hour exam within an isolated VPN, professionals assess and attack different web apps and operating systems.
 They must prove their skills by identifying vulnerabilities and then exploiting them.

-OSCP is a professional certification in ethical hacking developed by Offensive Security.
+OSCP is a professional certification in ethical hacking developed by OffSec.
 It is the first fully hands-on offensive information security certification in the world.
 It requires the professionals to prove that they have a clear understanding of the penetration testing process and lifecycle through an arduous 24-hour exam.

 OSWP is the only professional certification in practical wireless attacks in the security field today.
 In a hands-on exam, an OSWP must prove they have the skills to do 802.11 wireless audits using open source tools.

-GXPN is a certification issued by Global Information Assurance Certification (GIAC).
+GXPN is a certification issued by GIAC Certifications.
 Candidates must pass an exam proving their advanced penetration testing skills and knowledge about exploitation.
 These include bypassing network access control systems and using protocol fuzzing to discover weaknesses in a target system, as well as attacking and exploiting common flaws in cryptographic implementations.
 Completing the exam questions requires hands-on skills and the performance of tasks mimicking reality.

-GPEN is a certification issued by Global Information Assurance Certification (GIAC).
+GPEN is a certification issued by GIAC Certifications.
 Candidates must pass an exam proving their advanced knowledge on the phases of pentesting, vulnerability scanning and techniques including password attacks, attacks on Azure environments, Windows privilege escalation attacks and attacks against Active Directory.
 Completing the exam questions requires hands-on skills and the performance of tasks mimicking reality.